4 Post Graduate Options for General Dentistry

 This program is either 1 or 2 years and is available to civilian and military dentists.
 More hands-on training in dentistry is emphasized and with a decision to specialize, the complication of the program will help boost your application.

 Generally, GPRs are usually more hospital-based working alongside Oral and Maxillofacial Surgery (OMFS) residents or oral surgery fellows.
-Performing tasks such as sedations, emergency room procedures, or dentistry on high-risk patients.
+Performing tasks such as sedation, emergency room procedures, or dentistry on high-risk patients.

 This is a program that is often misunderstood.
 Check out this blog post to read more on operative dentistry.